 NOTE—An HE STA that is a VHT STA sends a VHT Capabilities element.
 An HE STA that is not a VHT STA does not send a VHT Capabilities element.

+An HE STA that sends an HE Extended Capabilities element and an HE Capabilities element with Maximum A-MPDU Length Exponent Extension field greater than 0 shall support in reception an A-MPDU pre-EOF padding in an HE PPDU as defined in 10.13.2 (A-MPDU length limit rules) except that the maximum length for the A-MPDU pre-EOF padding shall be equal to .
+An HE STA that sets the Maximum A-MPDU Length Exponent Extension field of the HE Capabilities element to a value greater than 0 shall set the Maximum A-MPDU Length Exponent subfield of the HE Extended Capabilities element to 7.(#20120)

 An HE STA shall not transmit an A-MPDU in an HE PPDU to a STA that exceeds the maximum A-MPDU length capability indicated in the HE Capabilities, VHT Capabilities, and HT Capabilities elements received from the recipient STA.
 If a VHT Capabilities element is received from the recipient STA, then the maximum A-MPDU length capability is derived from the Maximum A-MPDU Length Exponent Extension subfield in the HE Capabilities and the Maximum A-MPDU Length Exponent subfield in the VHT Capabilities element.
-Otherwise the maximum A-MPDU length capability is derived from the Maximum A-MPDU Length Exponent subfields in the HE Capabilities element and the Maximum A-MPDU Length Exponent subfield in the HT Capabilities element.
+Otherwise the maximum A-MPDU length capability is derived from the Maximum A-MPDU Length Exponent subfields in the HE Capabilities element and the Maximum A-MPDU Length Exponent subfield in the HT Capabilities element or in the HE Extended Capabilities element.(#20120)

 An HE STA may transmit an HE SU PPDU or HE MU PPDU that carries an A-MPDU with contents defined in Table 9-529 (A-MPDU contents in the data enabled no immediate response context) or Table 9-532a (A-MPDU contents in the HE non-ack-enabled single TID immediate response context).